voloko/uki/docs/introduction.markdown

 Ukijs is a small (core under 10KB) library that let's you build complex interfaces in a meaningful way.
 It comes with a collection of views like SplitPane or DataList.
-It also plays nice with client side libraries (jQuery, prototype) and with nodejs on the server.
+It also plays nicely with client side libraries (jQuery, prototype) and with nodejs on the server.

 ### Compatibility